SCons/scons/README-SF.rst

 Documentation
 =============

-See the src/RELEASE.txt file for notes about this specific release, including known problems.
-See the src/CHANGES.txt file for a list of changes since the previous release.
+See the RELEASE.txt file for notes about this specific release, including known problems.
+See the CHANGES.txt file for a list of changes since the previous release.

 The doc/man/scons.1 man page is included in this package, and contains a